 Daughter of Pharaoh: Midrash and Aggadah

 The daughter of Pharaoh did not follow her father’s wicked ways, but rather converted and ceased worshiping idols.
-She was highly praised by the Rabbis, and the midrash includes her among the devout women converts: Hagar, Asenath, Zipporah, Shiphrah, Puah, the daughter of Pharaoh, Rahab, Ruth and Jael wife of Heber the Kenite (Midrash Tadshe, Ozar ha-Midrashim [ed.
+She was highly praised by the Rabbis, and the A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).midrash includes her among the devout women converts: Hagar, Asenath, Zipporah, Shiphrah, Puah, the daughter of Pharaoh, Rahab, Ruth, and Jael wife of Heber the Kenite (Midrash Tadshe, Ozar ha-Midrashim [ed.
 Eisenstein], p.
 474).
 The midrash specifically praised the daughter of Pharaoh for her rescue of Moses, thereby aiding in the exodus of all the Israelites from Egypt.
 Moses was raised in her home, by a woman who believed in God.
 She radiated warmth and loved him as if he were her own son, and accordingly was richly rewarded: she married Caleb son of Jephunneh and joined the people of Israel.
 Some midrashim attest to her longevity and claim that she entered the Garden of Eden while still alive.

 The midrashim about the story of Moses’s rescue are replete with wondrous acts and miracles, that are meant to graphically illustrate the threat to the infant’s life and the divine intervention that was manifested in his rescue.
 The reader gains the impression that Moses was not like all men, and that his qualities were already evident while still a child.
 The miraculous deliverance of the infant Moses symbolizes the future salvation of the people of Israel from Egypt, where miraculous events would occur, as well.

 An additional miracle was performed when the ark was drawn forth from the water.
 Ex.
 2:5 attests: “and she sent her slave girl [amatah] to fetch it.”
 The Rabbis have different understandings of the word amatah, which has two possible meanings: “her slave girl,” or “her hand.”
 According to one view, she sent her slave girl to draw forth the ark.
 Although the angel Gabriel had killed her handmaidens (see above), he left her one, because it is not customary for the daughter of a king to stand unattended, and it was this slave girl who was sent to rescue Moses from the Nile (as was fitting for the daughter of royalty).
 In another hermeneutical approach, that understands amatah as “her hand,” the daughter of Pharaoh herself drew forth Moses from the river.
 Since it was not meet for the daughter of Pharaoh to trouble herself and go down into the river to try and catch the floating ark, a miracle was performed for her, and her arm stretched out until it could reach the ark (Ex.
-Rabbah 1:23); one tradition has her arm extending to a length of sixty cubits (Sekhel Tov [ed.
-Buber], Ex.
-2:46).
+Rabbah 1:23); one tradition has her arm extending to a length of sixty cubits (Lekach Tov, [Buber ed.]
+2:10).
 This exegesis emphasizes the personal involvement of the daughter of Pharaoh in Moses’s rescue, as she herself attests in Ex.
 2:10: “I drew him out of the water.”
+In the fresco from Dura-Europos (above), the daughter of Pharaoh stands naked in the water and draws Moses from the Nile.
+This painting supports the hermeneutical approach that "amatah" literally means her hand.

 In the Torah’s account of what happened after the ark was drawn forth (Ex.
 2:6): “When she opened it, she saw that it [va-tire-hu] was a child […].
 She took pity on it.”
 The Rabbis ask what caused the daughter of Pharaoh to take pity on Moses and keep him alive, contrary to her father’s command.
 The midrash replies that she saw the Shekhinah (the Divine Presence) with him, and the wording “va-tire-hu” alludes to the name of God (Ex.
 Rabbah 1:24).
 Another approach is based on the continuation of the verse, that relates that the child’s weeping motivated the daughter of Pharaoh: “She saw that it was a child, a boy crying.
 She took pity on it.”
 The Rabbis maintain that divine intervention was needed for the infant to cry, which they learn from a close reading of v.
 6. The beginning of the verse refers to Moses as a “child [yeled],” and then calls him a “boy [na’ar],” from which the Rabbis learn that Moses was a yeled, that is, an infant, but he conducted himself as a na’ar (an older child).
 Thus, when the daughter of Pharaoh opened the ark, Moses, unlike other babies, did not cry.
 The angel Gabriel immediately came and hit Moses so that he would cry, thereby arousing the compassion of the daughter of Pharaoh (Ex.
 Rabbah 1:24).
 Another tradition claims that the daughter of Pharaoh suffered from leprosy and she went down to bathe in the water to be cured of her disease.
 When she touched Moses’s ark, she was miraculously cured, leading her to take pity on the child and love him so strongly (Ex.
 Rabbah 1:23).